Top 100 Content Marketing Question: How to measure content marketing success?

 6. How do you measure content quality?

-I apply these measures to content marketing:
+Consider these measures to apply to content marketing:

 - Consistency of message.
 Whether you tell your story in digital, print or live media, the message needs to be completely consistent.
 Neuroscience shows that only consistent messages have a chance to break through to audiences.
-See blog “Who Needs Better Messaging?”.
+See the blog “Who Needs Better Messaging?”.